 This Par 68 course is a 10,400 foot monster.
 That is nearly two miles of disc golf and doesn't include the walks between tees.
 All the other reviews cover this so I will agree and focus on other topics.

 Covers acres and acres of Blue Lake Park and yet only takes up a small corner of this giant regional park.
 The area is dedicated to disc golf and you don't have to worry about picnickers or dog walkers.
 This exclusive use adds to the experience.
 It is nice to have such a large area of the park all for disc golf.

 Par 62, Short Course

-I uploaded the short course map with distances from the 2014 Pro Worlds.
+There is a short course map with distances from the 2014 Pro Worlds in the links/files.

 The short tees are still challenging for experienced players and would provide newer players with less punishing alternatives.
 This drops the course to only 7,200 feet.
 The first short tee is on Dogleg Hole 5 taking it from 590 to 295 and removing 300 feet of unforgiving red stake fairway.
 There is still a big choke point next to the well pump hill and a lot of OB stillin play, so this is not an easy shot.
 The short 17 tee takes a lot of the giant blackberry clusters out of play.
 It is still quite a challenge to get to the pin through all the trees on one of the only wooded fairways here.